Favourited 82 times

 On top of this we are forage extensively (and furiously) at various times of the year collecting, among other things, blackberries, mushrooms, wild damsons, hawthorns, elderflowers, elderberries for use throughout the year.
 At these times of year, there are a LOT of preserving jobs to do (generally best done with a glass of wine in hand).

 Other tasks may include working with our brood of chickens.
 We also keep bees, and our dog Betty is sure to love you to bits (just rub her tummy, seriously).
 Two cats also live on the property, but predominately live inside in an effort to protect the abundant bird life.

 When staying with us you will have your own mini-apartment!
 The previous owners of our property built a bungalow in the back of our garage to live in while building the house.
 It has a large living area and bedroom with ensuite.
 We have been slowly renovating this space, updating the kitchen, living area floor and are currently finishing off the bathroom.

-We both work part time.
-Dom travels to Melbourne to work four days a week by train from Ballan station (15min drive), so a pick up to and from the station could be arranged ahead of time.
-Liz is a curator and currently works in Ballarat, and can happily drop you off in town on your day off to take in sights, including Sovereign Hill, the Gold Museum, Museum of Australian Democracy at Eureka, Ballarat Fine Art Gallery, Lake Wendouree and the botanical gardens as well as the numerous cafes and wine bars that have recently opened up.
+We both have city jobs.
+Dom travels to Melbourne to work four days a week by train from Ballan station (15min drive), so a pick up to and from the station could be arranged.
+Liz works five days, with the odd day working from home.
+We can happily drop you off at the train station on your days off to take in sights in Melbourne or Ballarat.
+Ballarat has some great sights including Sovereign Hill, the Gold Museum, Museum of Australian Democracy at Eureka, Ballarat Fine Art Gallery, Lake Wendouree and the botanical gardens as well as the numerous cafes and wine bars that have recently opened up.